nevermined-io/sdk-js/README.md

 ## Code Style

-Project follows [eslint-config-oceanprotocol](https://github.com/oceanprotocol/eslint-config-oceanprotocol).
 For linting and auto-formatting you can use:

 ```bash
 # lint all ts with eslint